ianhong95/5DOFRobotArmV2/README.md

 ## Hardware
 The robot uses Feetech STS3215 (30kg) serial bus servo motors, which provide more control and feedback than traditional hobby servo motors which often only allow position control (no feedback at all).
 The serial bus servo motors can be daisy-chained using cables with Molex 5264 connectors, which reduce the amount of wiring clutter.
 The low-level control of the motors is programmed on an ESP32 module using Feetech's Arduino libraries.

-High-level robot controls are hosted on a Raspberry Pi 4B, while the GUI was developed on Ubuntu in an x86 virtual machine.
+The communication server and the client run on an N95 mini PC.

 ## Software
-The Raspberry Pi 4B hosts the following components:
+The backend consists of:
 - Socket server
 - Message handler
 - Protocol parser
 - Robot class (high level control library)
 - Kinematics class (computation library)
+- SQLite database and interface
+- Saved positions handler

-The GUI application is written using the Qt framework and designed using Qt Creator.
+The frontend GUI application is written using the Qt framework and designed using Qt Creator.
 A 3rd part library, breeze, was used for styling.

 ## High Level Project Architecture - Binary Protocol
 I wrote a binary protocol to manage the communication between the Python server and the C++ client via TCP connection.
 The server and client communicate using streams of byte arrays that contain various pieces of information such as the type of message being sent (`CONNECT`, `HOME`, `DISABLE`, `MOVE_X`, etc.) and the payload (such as Cartesian coordinates or joint angles).
 They share a common set of definitions that they both understand, which makes this system language-agnostic.